hserang/ui_react_base/README.md

 In this repo [axios](https://github.com/axios/axios) is been used, it's a promise based HTTP client for the browser and node.
 For mocking the calls in unit test [moxios](https://www.npmjs.com/package/moxios) is been used.

+# Document head

+Manage all changes to the document head using [helmet](https://github.com/nfl/react-helmet)

 # Useful Chrome add-on

 * [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)